 Lifeline, the Combat Medic, is a good choice if you like your teammates and want to use all your abilities to make them happy.
 Your Heal Drone is most useful after fights while you’re looting up, but should be used as much as possible off cooldown if your team needs healing while you’re temporarily stationary.
 You can also headbutt it around a little to move it but this takes practice.
 The Drone took its Hippocratic robo-oath very seriously and will heal nearby enemies as well – don’t give that little traitor the chance.

 Your passive protects you while you revive your teammates; meaning as soon as one of your squad goes down you should leap in like the hero you are and bring them back to their feet.
 If you’re lucky enough to find a gold backpack, your patient will also receive an extra 50 health and 75 shields once they’re up, meaning they’re back in the fight straight away.
+You can also leave D.O.C. on resurrection duties so you can get back in the fight while your teammate is receiving attention.
 It’s also of greater value to you to use shield cells to top up during battle because of your faster healing rate.

 Her ultimate calls in a Care Package, the contents of which are of varying utility, but you should be able to grab some purple armour for your team.
 The downside is that it attracts a lot of attention, but the care package itself can be used as cover, so you might want to call it down in the final circle just for the strategic protection.
 Lifeline doesn’t have a way to disengage, which means you’ll have to play more carefully than other Legends, and you’d better hope your team deserves all your selfless generosity.